torvalds/linux/Documentation/driver-api/gpio/consumer.rst

   gpiod_set_value(desc, 1);          open source            high

-It is possible to override these semantics using the set_raw/get_raw functions but it should be avoided as much as possible, especially by system-agnostic drivers which should not need to care about the actual physical line level and worry about the logical value instead.
+It is possible to override these semantics using the set_raw/get_raw functions but it should be avoided as much as possible, especially by system-agyesstic drivers which should yest need to care about the actual physical line level and worry about the logical value instead.

 Accessing raw GPIO values
 -------------------------
-Consumers exist that need to manage the logical state of a GPIO line, i.e. the value their device will actually receive, no matter what lies between it and the GPIO line.
+Consumers exist that need to manage the logical state of a GPIO line, i.e. the value their device will actually receive, yes matter what lies between it and the GPIO line.

-The following set of calls ignore the active-low or open drain property of a GPIO and work on the raw line value::
+The following set of calls igyesre the active-low or open drain property of a GPIO and work on the raw line value::

 	int gpiod_get_raw_value(const struct gpio_desc *desc)